Modern Slavery and Human Trafficking Statement

 Training

-Integral to Sheffield Hallam University's commitment to Equality, Diversity and Inclusion is a desire to share its learning and on-line training.
+Integral to Sheffield Hallam University's commitment to Equity, Equality, Diversity and Inclusion (EEDI) is a desire to share its learning and on-line training.
 International partners and vested suppliers will be provided with opportunities to access relevant learning resources.

 Internally, officers committing high volume/value transactions with suppliers are now required to access the Government Commercial College, Tackling modern slavery in supply chains case study to embed their understanding of the indicators of modern slavery and how to mitigate risks.

 Officers with duties to tender opportunities with the supply market are responsible for ensuring that documentation reflects our commitment to the Modern Slavery Act 2015.
-All procurement officers are MCIPS qualified or working towards that qualification.
-Part of the qualification includes the Ethical Procurement and Supply e-learning.

 Teams and partners with responsibility for our overseas activities are aware of the duties under the Modern Slavery Act relating to business overseas and receive training from the University to ensure their understanding is refreshed and embedded.